JuliaLang/PackageCompiler.jl/README.md

 1. Make sure all the packages and modules are precompiled.
 In my case the Julia 0.6 binary is downloaded and installed in `~/julia-0.6`.

-2. Use the juliac.jl script.
-The way to call it is as follows:
+2. Clone this repo and use the juliac.jl script.
+The way to call it is as follows and make sure to run it from the static-julia directory:

    Usage: `juliac.jl <Julia Program file> <Julia installation Path> [Julia Package Directory]`